mediafly/extensions-documentation/extensions.md

 ## Getting temporary credentials to communicate with Launchpad and Accounts APIs

 Launchpad API allows abilities such as uploading files, and updating items in Airship.
-If an Interactives wishes to leverage these capabilities, it need to be authenticated.
-Interactives can call `mflyCommands.getCredentials()` function to retrive the necessary credentials to access these APIs.
+If an Extensions wishes to leverage these capabilities, it need to be authenticated.
+Extensions can call `mflyCommands.getCredentials()` function to retrive the necessary credentials to access these APIs.
 The response from `getCredentials` contains a short lived access token.
-It is the Interactive's responsibility to get a new token when the existing token expires (If an API endpoint returns a `401` HTTP response code, a new token should be retrieved).
+It is the Extension's responsibility to get a new token when the existing token expires (If an API endpoint returns a `401` HTTP response code, a new token should be retrieved).
 In addition to the token, `environmentId` is also returned which is necessary to make calls to the Launchpad API.

 *Example*